pyomeca/bioptim/README.md

 with `MultiStart()` and running it with its method `run()`.
 An example of how to use multi-start is given in examples/getting_started/multi-start.py.

+## Solving stochastic optimal control problems (SOCP)
+It is possible to solve SOCP (also called optimal feedback control problem) using the class `StochasticOptimalControlProgram`.
+You just have to add the type of SOCP that you want to solve using `SocpType.SOCP_EXPLICIT(motor_noise_magnitude, sensory_noise_magnitude)` or `SocpType.SOCP_IMPLICIT(motor_noise_magnitude, sensory_noise_magnitude)`.
+Our implementation of SOCP is based on Van Wouwe 2022 (https://doi.org/10.1371/journal.pcbi.1009338).
+See the examples in the folder examples/stochastic_optimal_control.

 ## The full example files
 If you did not completely follow (or were too lazy to!) you will find in this section the complete files described in the Getting started section.